zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 - **API Gateway**

-    - API Gateway handles authentication.
+    - The API Gateway handles authentication
     - There are two authentication endpoints that allow to authenticate the resource by providers
     - Diagnostic endpoints `/application/**` in API Gateway are protected by basic authentication or Zowe JWT token